fasiha/ebisu/README.md

 \\[Var[π | x=0] = \frac{γ_3 (γ_1 - γ_0) + γ_2 (γ_0 + γ_1 - γ_2) - γ_1^2}{(γ_1 - γ_0)^2}.\\]

-> The Mathematica expressions used in deriving these are given in the source code below.
+> **Note 1** The Mathematica expressions used in deriving these are given in the source code below.
 Unlike the first few analytical results above, these required considerable hand-simplification, and we will double-check them against both Monte Carlo simulation and quadrature integration below.
+>
+> **Note 2** Something I haven’t commented on at all this whole while but that I must address with this expression for \\(Var[π | x=0]\\).
+The gamma function is the generalization of factorial—it’s a rapidly-growing function.
+With double-precision floats, $Γ(19) ≈ 6·10^{15}$ has lost precision to the ones place, that is, `np.spacing(gamma(19)) == 1.0`).
+In this regime, which we regularly encounter, particularly when over- and under-reviewing, addition and subtraction are risky.
+Ebisu takes care to factor these expressions to allow the use of log-gamma, [`expm1`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.expm1.html), and [`logsumexp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.misc.logsumexp.html) and minimize loss of precision.

 With the mean and variance of the posterior in hand, it is straightforward to find a well-approximating Beta distribution using the [method of moments](https://en.wikipedia.org/w/index.php?title=Beta_distribution&oldid=774237683#Two_unknown_parameters):
 - a new \\(α' = μ (μ (1-μ) / σ^2 - 1)\\) and